legaultmarc/forward/README.md

              of interest and their data type (discrete vs. continuous).

 - tasks: Tasks implement the actual statistical testing or genetic analysis.
-         They should make the bridge between phenotype and genotype information.

 - experiment: An experiment wraps all the different components of forward.
 It is used to make sure that everything is clean and will be